 For the custom rule, set the port to 11371.

-This custom Firewall rule will allow all incoming traffic any IP address to your server’s TCP port 11371.
+This custom Firewall rule will allow all incoming traffic from any IP address to your server’s TCP port 11371.
 GridPane’s security will lock down and protect this port from any traffic originating from any location other than GridPane, directly on the instance via UFW.

 Your rules should look the same as below.
 Now click save.